gdavidbutler/pthreadChannel/README.md

 Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.
 (See [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory).)

-NOTE: These implementations preallocate heap with a maximum size to provide [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) semantics.
+NOTE: These implementations preallocate heap with a maximum size to provide "back pressure" propagation semantics.

 A maximum sized Channel FIFO Store implementation is provided.
 When a context is created, a size is allocated.